-Other roles: Board member of G-Trading AB, Projektengagemang Holding i Stockholm AB and Projektengagemang Förvaltning AB
+Other roles: Member of the Board of G-Trading AB, Projektengagemang Holding i Stockholm AB and Projektengagemang Förvaltning AB

-Previous roles/positions: Deputy CEO

-Projektengagemang Sweden AB until April

-2018 and member of the Board of several

-companies in the Group.
-Chair of the Board

-Projektengagemang Sweden AB between

-September 2019 and December 2020.

-Employed at Projektengagemang Sweden AB

-until July 2018
+Previous roles/positions: Deputy CEO Projektengagemang Sweden AB until April 2018 and member of the Board of several companies in the Group.
+Chair of the Board Projektengagemang Sweden AB between September 2019 and December 2020.
+Employed at Projektengagemang Sweden AB until July 2018